Here you will find all the information required to set up your own custom sandbox.

 Step by step tutorial.

 For best results the application requires scrupulous calibration.
-The outcome of the process depends heavily on surrounding conditions, especially the lightning.
+The outcome of the process depends heavily on surrounding conditions, especially the lighting.
 It should be constant, evenly distributed and very slightly dimmed, soft daylight-like.

 Make sure there are no flashing lights nearby, such as TV screens, or faulty light bulbs.
 Also cover the windows in case weather conditions (clouds, etc.) could affect lighting in the room.